Award-winning end to 2017 for CMRI

 It may feel like 2017 went past with the blink of an eye, but at Children’s Medical Research Institute we have made some significant achievements from awards to major medical developments.

 Our ProCan project, for cancer research, diagnosis and treatment planning saw the proteomes of thousands of cancers scanned into our database.
 This has helped us to get well on our way to achieving the goal of scanning 70,000 cancers by the end of 2023.

 The Vector and Genome Engineering Facility created over 141 tools for genome engineering and gene therapy, more than 42 of those for external collaborators in other institutions that we work with.

-Over 50 families have been given a genetic diagnosis for their inherited eye disease, and potential new drug treatments for kidney disease have been patented in five countries.
+Over 50 families have been given a genetic diagnosis for their inherited eye disease, and a potential new drug treatment for kidney disease has been patented in five countries.